selfrefactor/rambdax/README.md

 #### where

-> where(conditions: Object, input: Object): Boolean
+> where(conditions: object, input: object): boolean

 Each property `prop` in `conditions` is a function.